Colorado Mountain Club

 Are you new to mountain hiking and want to hit the trails this season?
 Are you an experienced backcountry traveler who wants to gain mountaineering knowledge and improve skills?
 Plan to enroll in the next Mountain Hiking School session with the CMC’s Fort Collins Group.
 Experienced volunteer instructors will help you learn and practice techniques in an open group environment.
 You must be a CMC member to participate.
 You may register for a specific class and the related field trip if you are not seeking knowledge in the other areas, as space permits.

-We are able to offer the MHS again this spring.
+We are able to offer the MHS again this fall, October 23 through December 8.
+No classes or field trips will be held during the period of Thanksgiving, Nov 18-26.
 The course will be patterned after our previous offerings of the MHS, as well as the Denver Group’s Wilderness Trekking Course.
 The school will consist of six 3-hour lectures (Tuesday evenings) and six all-day field trips (Saturdays).
 The primary subject areas include Basic Fundamentals such as: gear, nutrition & hydration, natural hazards, trip planning, hiking styles, group dynamics, and back-country ethics.
 Navigation and route-finding on- and off-trail will be heavily emphasized, using maps, compass and other readily-available tools and I-phone applications (other than GPS).
 You will also learn how to deal with Emergencies such as illness, injury, getting help and overnight survival.

 Wilderness is not a luxury but a necessity of the human spirit.

 This course will help prepare students for hiking safely and competently in all seasons in the Colorado Mountains, at varied elevations and under challenging weather conditions.
 It will also provide invaluable information & experience for those who might want to eventually become official CMC leaders.
-Completion of the course will also help prepare those who may be interested in enrolling in our Basic Mountaineering Course, as well as other courses.
-The course may involve snowshoe travel and avalanche avoidance when necessary.
+Completion of the course will also help prepare those who may be interested in enrolling in our springtime Basic Mountaineering Course, as well as other courses.
+Because the course extends into early December, some snow cover is very likely, and may involve snowshoe travel and avalanche avoidance when necessary.

 Students will be expected to attend all lectures and field trips in order to receive a certificate of completion.
 Enrollees will be expected to be CMC-Fort Collins Group members, 18 years of age, to have good fitness & motivation, and to provide or purchase all necessary clothing & basic recommended gear.
+The course fee will be $175.
+Field trips are free, except for customary ride shares.
+Students who become CMC leaders within 12 months of completing the course can receive a rebate of $100.
+Applications for the fall 2018 course must be completed and returned to the Administrative Director, JoAnn Herkenhoff no later than October 19.
+The class will be limited to 18 students.
 Questions about the course may be directed by email to JoAnn Herkenhoff or Course Director, Ward Whicker.

 Not all those who wander are lost.